swift-klepto/build/README.md

 You need a host Swift toolchain of the same version as the klepto toolchain to build ̀ klepto-swiftpm`.
 You also need CMake, and all other dependencies of a regular Swift toolchain build.

-You also obviously need a devkitpro environment setup with devkitA64 and libnx.
+You also obviously need a devkitPro environment setup with devkitA64 and libnx.
 The `DEVKITPRO` environment variable must be set.

 # How to use
 1. Clone every repository in the organization next to each other